ozika/demo-virtual-envs/README.md

-# This is a quick demo on how to set up and share virtual environments in Pyhon and R
+# This is a quick demo on how to set up and share virtual environments in Python and R

 ## Python using conda
 Install `anaconda`/`miniconda` on your computer: https://www.anaconda.com/